kkhuang81/AdaptKry/README.md

 ## Citation

-Please cite our work if interested
+Please cite our paper if it is relevant to your work, thanks!

 ```
 @inproceedings{HuangCTXL24,